railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_mvts.rst

 The packaging allows you to ship products in several ways.
 For example, you can ship goods by boxes or by pallets.

-At first, you have to define the different possible packaging.
+At first, you have to define possible packaging.
 To define the packaging, go to :menuselection:
-`Warehouse --> Configuration --> Product --> Packaging` and click on :guilabel:`New`.
+`Warehouse --> Configuration --> Product --> Packaging` and click :guilabel:`New`.

 .. figure:: images/packaging.png
 	:scale: 75